Login

 Are there any concessions to reduce Stamp Duty in Victoria?

 What about if the property is over $600,000?
-There are still first home buyer concessions that are available on a sliding slace to help reduce the amount of stamp duty payable.
+There are still first home buyer concessions that are available on a sliding scale to help reduce the amount of stamp duty payable.
 The stamp duty concessions apply for first home buyers purchasing a property that has a value between over $600,000 and up to $750,000.

-In order to claim the first home buyer duty exemption or concession, the buyer still needs to satisfy all the requirements of the First Home Owner Grant eligiblity criteria and at least one purchaser needs to satisfy the residency requirements.
+In order to claim the first home buyer duty exemption or concession, the buyer still needs to satisfy all the requirements of the First Home Owner Grant eligibility criteria and at least one purchaser needs to satisfy the residency requirements.

 Example concession savings: